Lead abatement in the United States

 Lead abatement is an activity to reduce levels of lead, particularly in the home environment, generally to permanently eliminate lead-based paint hazards, in order to reduce or eliminate incidents of lead poisoning.

 Lead abatement may be undertaken in response to orders by state or local government.
 It requires specialized techniques that local construction contractors typically do not have.
 It includes activities such as lead-based paint inspections, risk assessments and lead-based paint removal.

 In the United States, lead abatement activities are regulated by the United States Environmental Protection Agency (EPA).
 Individuals and firms that conduct lead-based paint activities, including abatement, must be certified.

 Lead abatement is distinguished from Renovation, Repair and Painting (RRP) programs, which are typically performed at the option of the property owner for aesthetic or other reasons, or as an interim control to minimize lead hazards.
 RPP programs are not designed to permanently eliminate lead-based paint hazards.

 Options

 Lead paint removal can cost 8 to 15 dollars per square foot.
 A kit offered by the EPA containing lead test costs 25 dollars.
-After a house has been discovered to contain lead, its owner has four options they can pursue to prevent lead poisoning.
+After a house has been discovered to contain lead, its owner has four options they can pursue to prevent lead poisoning: they can encapsulate it, enclose it, remove it or replace the contaminated items.